 Once the cocktail is fully clarified, add the gomme syrup and ube!
 Weigh out the gomme syrup before adding the ube, and once that’s fully incorporated, add the mixture to your clarified cocktail.
 This will add sweetness, body, and a gorgeous purple hue.
 Serve in a rocks glass over ice and enjoy the fruits of your labor!

 Alright friends, we hope you enjoyed our latest post featuring Allegory DC.
 A huge thanks to Deke for guest posting today – make sure you follow him and his bar on instagram to see more and pay them a visit if you find yourself in the district.
-For more on yummy drinks, check out our cocktail tab and stay tuned for fresh, new content coming your way every Monday, Thursday and Saturday.
+For more on yummy drinks, check out our cocktail tab and stay tuned for fresh, new content coming your way.
 Until next time, friends.
 Stay safe, stay healthy and stay inside.